 We market and sell our products globally.
-As of December 31, 2013, we had supplied systems for more than 150,000 units in more than 60 countries.
-Together with our partners, we offer a combination of high-performance CED technology and experienced local support.
+Together with our partners, we offer a combination of high-performance detection technology and experienced local support.
 Our end users primarily consist of federal, state, city and county departments of transportation, port, highway, tunnel and other transportation authorities, law enforcement agencies and parking facility operators.
 The decision-makers within these entities typically are traffic planners and engineers, who in turn often rely on consulting firms that perform planning and feasibility studies.
 Our products sometimes are sold directly to system integrators or other suppliers of systems and services who are operating under subcontracts in connection with major road construction contracts.

-Sales of Autoscope Video and Autoscope Radar in North America, the Caribbean and Latin America.
-We have granted Econolite an exclusive right to manufacture, market and distribute the Autoscope system in North America, the Caribbean and Latin America.
-In January 2011, we entered into an agreement granting to Econolite and its affiliate, Econolite Canada, Inc., the exclusive right to distribute our Autoscope radar products in Canada.
-In December 2011, we modified our agreement with Econolite to grant it the exclusive right to manufacture and distribute our Autoscope radar products in the United States and Mexico.
-The agreements with Econolite grant it a first refusal right that arises when we make a proposal to Econolite to extend the license to additional products in North America, the Caribbean and Latin America and a first negotiation right that arises when we make a proposal to Econolite to include rights corresponding to Econolite's rights under our current agreements in countries not in these territories.
+Sales of Autoscope Video in the United States, Mexico, Canada and the Caribbean.
+We have granted Econolite an exclusive right to manufacture, market and distribute the Autoscope video system in the United States, Mexico, Canada and the Caribbean.
+The agreement with Econolite grants it a first refusal right that arises when we make a proposal to Econolite to extend the license to additional products in the United States, Mexico, Canada and the Caribbean and a first negotiation right that arises when we make a proposal to Econolite to include rights corresponding to Econolite's rights under our current agreements in countries not in these territories.
 Econolite provides the marketing and technical support needed for its sales in these territories.
 Econolite pays us a royalty on the revenue derived from its sales of the Autoscope system.
-In January 2011, Econolite began paying us a royalty on Autoscope radar sales in Canada and, in January 2012, on sales of radar products in the United States and Mexico.
-We cooperate in marketing Autoscope video and radar products with Econolite for North America, the Caribbean and Latin America and provide second-tier technical support.
+We cooperate in marketing Autoscope video products with Econolite for the United States, Mexico, Canada and the Caribbean and provide second-tier technical support.
 We have the right to terminate our agreements with Econolite if it does not meet minimum annual sales levels or if Econolite fails to make payments as required by the agreements.
 In 2008, the term of the original agreement with Econolite, as amended, was extended to 2031.
-The term of the agreement with Econolite to manufacture and distribute our Autoscope radar products in Canada expires in 2028.
 The agreements can be terminated by either party upon three years' notice.

-Sales of Autoscope LPR in North America, the Caribbean and Latin America.
-We market the Autoscope LPR systems to a network of distributors covering countries in North America, the Caribbean and Latin America.
+Sales of RTMS Radar in North America, the Caribbean and Latin America.
+We market the RTMS radar systems to a network of distributors covering countries in North America, the Caribbean and Latin America.
 On a limited basis, we sell directly to the end user.
 We provide technical support to these distributors from our various North American locations.

 Sales in Europe, Asia, the Middle East and Africa.
-We market our Autoscope video, radar and LPR lines of products to a network of distributors covering countries in Europe, the Middle East, Africa and Asia through our wholly-owned subsidiaries that have offices in Hong Kong and the United Kingdom.
+We market our Autoscope video and RTMS radar product lines of products to a network of distributors covering countries in Europe, the Middle East, Africa and Asia through our wholly-owned subsidiaries that have offices in Europe.
 On a limited basis, we sell directly to the end user.
-Technical support to these distributors is provided by our wholly-owned subsidiaries in Europe and Asia, with second-tier support provided by our engineering groups.
+Technical support to these distributors is provided by our wholly-owned subsidiaries in Europe, with second-tier support provided by our engineering groups.
 From time to time, we may grant exclusive rights to Econolite for markets outside of our significant markets for certain jurisdictions or product sales based on facts and circumstances related to the opportunities.